 Over the past couple of decades Walter has been elected to represent his fellow SC Angus breeders as one of their delegates to the American Angus Association National Convention, an honor of which he is very proud.
 In recognition of all the contributions he has given the South Carolina Angus Association, the Angus breed and the community, the South Carolina Angus Association dedicated the 2015 South Carolina Angus Futurity to Walter.

 With Dixon managing the day-to-day operation you might find Walter devoting his time to some other worthy endeavors.
-He is Chairman of the Board at Boys Farm, Inc., Chairman of the SC Angus Association Hall of Fame committee and is involved with the Fellowship of Christian Athletes in SC.
-He previously served as President of the SC Angus Association, was a member of the executive committee of the board of directors of the SC Cattlemen's Association, served on the Board of Trustees at Presbyterian College, served as a Trustee for the South Carolina Independent Colleges and Universities, served on the Newberry Opera House Board of Directors, and coached numerous athletic teams over the years including American Legion baseball.
+He is currently Chairman of the Board at Boys Farm, Inc., Chairman of the SC Angus Association Hall of Fame committee, serves as a Trustee for the South Carolina Independent Colleges and Universities and is involved with the Fellowship of Christian Athletes in SC.
+He previously served as President of the SC Angus Association, was a member of the executive committee of the board of directors of the SC Cattlemen's Association, served on the Board of Trustees at Presbyterian College, served on the Newberry Opera House Board of Directors, and coached numerous athletic teams over the years including Post 24 American Legion baseball team.
 He is a member of the First Presbyterian Church, and is a proud father of two sons, and a devoted husband to his wife, Jean.